jikeyidage/jikeyidage/README.md

 ### Hi there 👋
 🔭My name is jikeyidage, a Chinese student who is studying in Peking University.
-🌱Currently,I am learning coding(especially with c++) .
-📫If you want to talk with me,email me to 3094215902@qq.com
 😄I am glad to have a talk with you.